 Scheduling permitting, we can work night and day, weekdays, weekends, spring, summer, fall and winter.
 Rain, snow, or shine.
 We prefer the sunshine, but life happens even when conditions aren't always the most favourable, and without the pictures, where’s the proof?

 It's hard to look back on your life, if there is nothing to look at.
 Everyone appreciates being able to relive those special moments, or those activities that we, or our special someone(s) no longer do.
 Have you ever regretted not having a photo taken of you or your child in the past, to be able to enjoy it later?
 And if you did, did you wish you had something that was of higher quality?
 Sometimes our memories don’t always work without a little help.
 Why not have the best images possible to bring it all back in glorious detail?
 That's why we do this.

 A photographer cannot sell an image in which you are both the subject of the photograph and are clearly identifiable, without written permission from you (being an adult) or your legal guardian, unless of course the sale of the images are to you, (the subject of the photograph), or to your legal guardian, in which case that written permission would already have been obtained.
 Even images that are not for sale, but are intended to be published in the newspaper or an on-line news service, should still require your permission prior to doing so, although this may not always be the case.

-It is for this reason, that most teams, clubs, organizations and workplaces, require their members to sign a photo release waiver form upon their becoming a member.
+It is for this reason, that most teams, clubs, organizations and workplaces, require their members to sign a photo release waiver form when they became a member.
 This can avoid the potential for awkward conversations during a public photoshoot.
 GASP Photographics will always obtain confirmation of this before entering into an agreement involving Public Sales.

 Not that we ever expect this to be the case, but if for some reason you do not like enough of the guaranteed number of photos that were included in the package you purchased, we will do a *second take at the same pricing as the original package.
 It's as simple as that.